-- Blood tracking is allowed in 27 states.
+- Blood Tracking is allowed in 41 states.

-- Blood tracking is allowed under certain circumstances in six states.
+- Blood Tracking is allowed under certain circumstances in one state.

-- Blood tracking is not allowed or has unclear regulations in 17 states.
+- This practice is not allowed or has unclear regulations in 8 states.

 - A study conducted in South Carolina found that of the 493 deer that were harvested, almost 20 percent were located thanks to the use of Blood Tracking dogs.